johannes-mueller/sunset/README.md

 ### Color temperature translation behavior

-The component take over the color temperature of all the lights available in the system.
+The component takes over the color temperature of all the lights available in the system.
 Between `morning_time` and `evening_time` the color temperature will be set to the level of `day_color_temp`.
 Once `evening_time` is reached the color temperature will slowly transition to `night_color_temp`.
 The